News and Upcoming Projects:

 “Karen Hines’ wild mind shines.”
 (The Half Step)

 Crawlspace being adapted as a feature film with Telefilm Canada

 From micro theatre hit to feature film ...
 In progress.
-More on this soon.
+More soon.

 Lime Green Wow Factor

 In progress, a commission for Verb Theatre, Calgary.

 A Burtynsky-inspired meditation on our mad landscapes and what happens when iconic characters from horror films go camping on them.
 Commissioned in part by the NAC's Collaborations Project.